Teaching & Learning Innovation Grant

 TLI Grant Overview

-The Berks Teaching & Learning Innovation (TLI) Grant promotes and supports student centered classroom learning initiatives through enhancement of new or existing courses.
+The Berks Teaching & Learning Innovation (TLI) Grant promotes and supports student centered classroom learning initiatives through enhancement of new or existing courses (face-to-face, hybrid, online).
 The TLI Grant can encompass (but is not limited to) the following areas:

-- Development of Custom Interactive Digital Learning Materials (Tutorials, Simulations, Games, Videos, Podcasts)
+- Development of Custom Web-based Instruction (Tutorials, Interactive Modules, Simulations, Games, Videos, Podcasts)

-- Course Assessment and Evaluation (Quizzes, Surveys, Portfolios, Grading Rubrics)
+- Assessment Strategies (Quizzes, Surveys, Portfolios, Grading Rubrics)

 - Increased student engagement with course content